hyperium/tonic/tonic-examples/routeguide-tutorial.md

 }
 ```

-Similar to `get_feature`, `list_features`'s input is a simple message type.
+Like `get_feature`, `list_features`'s input is a single message.
 A `Rectangle` in this
 case.
 This time, however, we need to return a stream of values, rather than a single one.
+We create a channel and move the `Sink` into a new asynchronous task where we perform our
+lookup, sending the features that satisfy our constraints into the channel.

+The `Stream` half of the channel is returned to the caller, wrapped in a `tonic::Response`.

 #### Client-side streaming RPC